andrew/ultimate-awesome/README.md

 - [awesome-matlab](https://github.com/brandonhimpfen/awesome-matlab) - A curated list of MATLAB tools, toolboxes, libraries, open-source alternatives, learning material, and ecosystem resources.
 - [awesome-mobile-development](https://github.com/brandonhimpfen/awesome-mobile-development) - A curated list of tools, frameworks, platforms, and resources for mobile development.
 - [awesome-nft-development](https://github.com/brandonhimpfen/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
+- [awesome-oceanography](https://github.com/brandonhimpfen/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 - [awesome-rag](https://github.com/brandonhimpfen/awesome-rag) - A curated list of tools, frameworks, and resources for Retrieval-Augmented Generation (RAG).
 - [awesome-ruby](https://github.com/brandonhimpfen/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
 - [awesome-solo-traveler](https://github.com/brandonhimpfen/awesome-solo-traveler) - A curated list of awesome resources, tools, blogs, communities, and platforms for solo travelers.